 HDMI (High-Definition Multimedia Interface)

-HDMI is a standard interface used to transfer high-definition digital video and multi-channel audio signals.
-It supports copy protection via HDCP (High Bandwidth Digital Copy Protection) and allows for digital DVI-connection of multiple devices using appropriate cables.
-HDMI is commonly used to connect:
+HDMI is a standard interface used to transmit high-definition digital video and multi-channel audio signals.
+It supports HDCP (High-Bandwidth Digital Content Protection) copy protection and allows you to connect multiple devices, such as streaming devices or game consoles, to your TV.

 Bandwidth: HDMI supports a bandwidth between 4.9 and 10.2 Gb/s, depending on the version.
 There are several HDMI standards, each with unique features: